codewithkenzo/upsonic-framework/README.md

 # Make a direct LLM call
 python app.py direct "What is the meaning of life?" --model "gpt-4o"

+# Make a direct LLM call with an image
+python app.py direct "What's in this image?" --model "gpt-4o" --image "path/to/image.jpg"

 # Create a browser agent and browse a website
 python app.py browser https://docs.upsonic.ai/introduction --task "Summarize this page" --model "gpt-4o"